 - 16.02.
 What Tools Can Help Me Be An Organized Blogger?
 Social Media And Networking (#NewBloggers 101, Book blogging, Discussion)

 - 09.02.
 What Tools Can Help Me Be An Organized Blogger?
-Writing And Scheduling Posts (#NewBloggers 101, Book blogging, Discussion)
+Writing And Scheduling Posts #NewBloggers 101 Part 5.2: How To Save Time Writing, Why Schedule And How (#NewBloggers 101, Book blogging, Discussion)